Struct Config

 This is a toml-encoded file with floresta’s configs.
 For a sample of how this file looks like, see config.toml.sample inside floresta’s codebase.

-If a setting is modified by the config file and this config struct, the following logic is used: - For vectors, we use the combination of both vectors - for mutually exclusive options, this struct has precedense over the config file
+If a setting is modified by the config file and this config struct, the following logic is used: - For vectors, we use the combination of both vectors - for mutually exclusive options, this struct has precedence over the config file

 §proxy: Option<String>